He Waka Eke Noa

 To meet Milestone 2, by 31 December 2022, all farms (enterprises over 80 hectares) need to know their total annual emissions number.

-HortNZ will contact those affected growers to step them through the process throughout November 2021 - February 2022.
-Growers can calculate their emissions using the HortNZ approved spreadsheet below.
+HortNZ will contact those affected growers to step them through the process.
+Growers can calculate their emissions using the HortNZ approved spreadsheet.
+Download the spreadsheet here.

 If you have animals on your farm, you will need to consider emissions from animals.
 The FAR emissions tool is simple to use and can be found here.